bittbridge/bittbridge/README.md

 ## 💱 Introduction

-The FXspresso Subnet utilizes Bittensor’s decentralized intelligence framework to generate probabilistic, data-driven forecasts of the USD/CNY exchange rate through a network of competing and cooperating models.
+The FXspresso Subnet utilizes Bittensor’s decentralized intelligence framework to generate probabilistic, data-driven forecasts of the USD/CNY exchange rate through a network of independent, competing models.

-Participants compete and collaborate to produce accurate and well-calibrated forecasts, while validators ensure transparent and fair evaluation.
+Miners compete to generate accurate and well-calibrated forecasts, while validators evaluate their accuracy and reliability through a transparent on-chain scoring process that ensures fair and accountable assessment.

 This subnet is **experimental and research-oriented** — focused on testing how decentralized intelligence can improve financial forecasting.